5. Vector indexing#

 • Give the average age, in 1969, of those who didn’t find spam utmostly delicious.

-The answers to the above must be provided programmatically, i.e., we do not just write "Eric" and "Graham".
-The code must be generic enough so that it works in the case of any other database of this kind, no matter its size.
+The answers must be provided programmatically, i.e., do not just write "Eric" and "Graham".
+Make the code generic enough so that it works in the case of any other database of this kind, no matter its size.

 Exercise 5.2

-Remove missing values from a given vector without referring to the na.omit function.
+Remove missing values from a given vector without referring to na.omit.

-If a vector is equipped with the names attribute, such as this one:
+Let’s consider a vector equipped with the names attribute:

 x <- structure(x, names=letters[1:10]) # add names